-Ongoing MEAL support may be agreed for some IP projects and included as part of the project design.
+Ongoing M&E/Learning support may be agreed for some IP projects and included as part of the project design.
+This support will likely focus on: data collection and data storage and data analysis.
 IPs should give an indication of any support they think they will need for the successful implementation of their project.